 The ancient Highland cow is the perfect combination of adorable and low maintenance.

 Highlands are a medium-sized cattle breed and come in a variety of colors.
 At shows, they are often groomed with oils and conditioners that make their coats look fluffy, and are sometimes called “fluffy cows.”
-These thick coats make them well-suited to colder temperatures, but less tolerant to excessive heat.
+The thick coats of this Scottish breed make them well-suited to colder temperatures, but less tolerant to excessive heat.
 Their long horns help them dig through snow to get to grass underneath.

 Though not often used as dairy animals, since they are primarily a beef breed, their milk tends to have a very high butterfat content.

 Hover over the image for more information.